Previous name: Caspofungin MSD

 The active substance in Cancidas, caspofungin, belongs to a group of antifungal medicines known as ‘echinocandins’.
 It works by interfering with the production of a component of the fungal cell wall called ‘glucan polysaccharide’, which is necessary for the fungus to continue living and growing.
 Fungal cells treated with Cancidas have incomplete or defective cell walls, making them fragile and unable to grow.
 The list of fungi against which Cancidas is active can be found in the summary of product characteristics (also part of the EPAR).

-In invasive candidiasis, 73% of the adults treated with Cancidas who could be assessed had a favourable response (80 out of 109), compared with 62% of the adults treated with amphotericin B (71 out of 115).
+In a study of 239 adults with invasive candidiasis, 73% of the adults treated with Cancidas who could be assessed had a favourable response (80 out of 109), compared with 62% of the adults treated with amphotericin B (71 out of 115).

-In invasive aspergillosis, 41% of the adults had a favourable response at the end of the study (26 out of 63).
+In an invasive aspergillosis study involving 69 adults, 41% had a favourable response to Cancidas at the end of the study (26 out of 63).
 Of the adults who did not respond to other treatments, 36% responded to Cancidas (19 out of 53).
 Of those who did not tolerate other treatments, 70% responded to Cancidas (7 out of 10).

-Similar responses were seen in children and adolescents: 50% of those with invasive candidiasis (5 out of 10) and 81% of those with invasive aspergillosis (30 out of 37) responded to Cancidas.
+Similar responses were seen in a study in 49 children and adolescents with either invasive candidiasis or invasive aspergillosis: 50% of those with invasive candidiasis (5 out of 10) and 81% of those with invasive aspergillosis (30 out of 37) responded to Cancidas.

 What is the risk associated with Cancidas?

-The most common side effect with Cancidas (seen in more than 1 patient in 10) is fever.
-For the full list of all side effects reported with Cancidas, see the package leaflet.
+The most common side effect in children is fever and this occurs in more than 1 patient in 10.
+For the full list of all side effects reported with Cancidas in adults and children, see the package leaflet.

 Why has Cancidas been approved?

-The Committee for Medicinal Products for Human Use (CHMP) decided that Cancidas’s benefits are greater than its risks for the treatment of invasive candidiasis or aspergillosis, and empirical therapy for presumed fungal infections, in adult or paediatric patients.
-The Committee recommended that Cancidas be given marketing authorisation.
+The CHMP decided that evidence form the studies with Cancidas show that the medicines benefits are greater than its risks for the treatment of invasive candidiasis or aspergillosis, and for empirical therapy for presumed fungal infections, in adults or children.
+The Committee therefore recommended that Cancidas be given marketing authorisation.

 Other information about Cancidas

-The European Commission granted a marketing authorisation valid throughout the European Union for Caspofungin MSD to Merck Sharpe and Dohme Limited on 24 October 2001.
+The European Commission granted a marketing authorisation valid throughout the European Union for Caspofungin MSD on 24 October 2001.
 The name of the medicine was changed to Cancidas on 9 April 2003.
-The marketing authorisation was renewed on 24 October 2006.